Nairobi Travel Tips

 1 – Village Market Great for eating, sleeping and drinking.
 There are loads of good restaurants, the Tribe and Trademark hotels are both there and are excellent and the Hero Bar is in the Trademark 10th floor, or similar.
 It has a great view of the city, good food and even better cocktails.

 3 – Karura Forest Just a wonderful oasis in an otherwise crazy city.
+Karurua Forest

 4 – The National Museum It is a nice distraction from the world, but if natural history is not your thing, it also has a snake park as part of the complex!
+The snake oark is a separate fee, so make sure to get the combo package when you pay.

 Avoid the areas highlighted in red